freeCodeCamp/freeCodeCamp/guide/english/cplusplus/index.md

 * The first line tells the computer to use the "iostream" header file for this specific program .
 A header file is a seperate file with prewritten C++ code.
 There are many other header files which are requireed for a specific program to run properly.
 Some of them are : math , vector and string.
 Header files are generally represented by a ".h" extension (you don't need to add .h when including C++ standard library files)
 * `iostream` stands for input-output stream .
 The "iostream" file contains code for allowing the computer to take input and generate an output, using the C++ language.
 * The second line tells the computer to use the standard namespace which includes features of standard C++.
 You could write this program without this line, but you'd have to use `std::cout` instead of `cout` and `std::endl` instead of `endl` on line 4.
 It makes the code more readable and our lives as programmers easier.
+* While not writing `std::` seems easier, it is not good practice to omit the namsespace.
+The point of putting the namespace in front is to ensure that functions with the same names but from different libraries can still run normally.

 #### Line 3 and 4